 The recovery and enhancement of waste and by-products throughout the supply chain is therefore a pillar in the fight against hunger: the recovery processes, in addition to generating greater value for the company, contribute to the overall improvement of sustainability in the meat sector.
-In addition to attention to recovery processes, which have been underway for decades, the new challenge is aimed at raising the level of enhancement and quality of by-products, always having as a priority of use their destination for human consumption.
-Now the best technologies make it possible to obtain important semi-finished products for human consumption from by-products that are at the moment destined for other supply chains.
-Even though it is true that all parts of the animal have always been fully recovered in numerous production processes, it is equally true that the part consumed for human nutrition is still too low.
-A necessary prerequisite for the pursuit of this goal is still in this case the INALCA business model, based on productive integration along the supply chain, which allows efficiency and productivity in recovery processes.
+In addition to attention to recovery processes, which has underway for decades, the new challenge is aimed at raising the level of enhancement and quality of by-products, always having as a priority of use their destination for human consumption.
+Now the best technologies make it possible to obtain important semi-finished products for human consumption from by-products that are currently being allocated to other supply chains.
+Even though it is true that all parts of the animal have always been fully recovered in numerous production processes, it is equally true that the part consumed for human nutrition is still too small.
+A necessary prerequisite for the pursuit of this goal is still the INALCA business model, based on productive integration along the supply chain, which allows efficiency and productivity in recovery processes.